 The number of team members vary depending on your subscription:

 If you need more than 20 members, contact us for the enterprise version or an enhanced Premium plan

 You can change a user’s role.
-But as of now, the Power Plans do not have the flexibility to customize roles and rights.
+But as of now, the Pro and Premium Plans do not have the flexibility to customize roles and rights.